Sajakhtar/google_cloud_functions/README.md

 * Set/change project: `gcloud config set project prject_name` (First, set set project ID to which you want to deploy the functions)
 * Deploy Cloud Function: `gcloud functions deploy function_name --runtime python37 --trigger-http` (Google Cloud only supports Python 3.7, and python file must be `main.py`)

-## Security
-cd
-We need to add security to our Cloud Function, else anyone can access the endpoint and send millions of requests, leading to a costly GCP bill
+A note on Security: While deploying the Cloud Functions as unauthenticated is easy, we need to add security to our Cloud Function, else anyone can access the endpoint and send millions of requests.
+This could lead to fraudulent requests and therefore a costly GCP bill.